-An installment loan is a set amount of liquid cash that you can borrow from a lender and use to cover an expense or purchase.
+An installment loan generally refers to a personal loan.
+With it, you get a set amount of cash from a lender that you can use to cover any expense.
 Any funds you are approved for will usually be deposited directly into your bank account.
 The loan is then paid back in equal installments, over a predetermined schedule, plus interest.

 What Can You Use An Installment Loan For?

 Once you have the money in your bank account, you can use it for anything you want.
 However, the fact that some lenders offer fast approval makes installment loans a good choice for important costs, like paying your bills or dealing with financial emergencies.